 You can also place multilevel bookshelves on either side of the TV to create a more full and symmetrical design.
 This option can work especially well if you have a lot of movies and games you want to store in easy access, or if you prefer to display books and pictures as part of the family room’s overall aesthetic.
 Just remember that a little bit of purposeful asymmetry with the shelves can add some flair and attitude to the room, but too much can make the room feel sloppy.

-The asymmetrical design of this large TV installation goes the extra mile to make the TV really seem as it it was intended to be part of the room design from the get-go.
-The closed storage area under the TV and on the other side of the fireplace keeps TV paraphernalia pout of site (courtesy House of Turquoise).
+The asymmetrical arrangement of this wall-size bookshelf installation goes the extra mile to make the TV really seem as if it was intended to be part of the design from the get-go (photo credit: Siniz Kim on Unsplash).

 Repeat Color Patterns